svenssonjoel/lispBM/repl/README.md

 entire OS!
 So I cannot recommend trying that...
 But if anyone know what is going on there, please let me know!

-To generate the dot graphs from LBM, also install graphviz:
+To generate dot graphs from LBM, also install graphviz:

 ```
 sudo apt install graphviz